-For decades, only ultra-wealthy and institutional investors (e.g. Warren Buffett, big banks, and investment companies) could afford to buy life settlements.
-Now, Equity Life allows the average accredited investor to take part in this type of plan.
-With Equity Life, rather than one wealthy investor purchasing an entire insurance policy, the everyday accredited investor can own small portions of several policies by buying into a pool of life settlements.
+For decades, only ultra-wealthy and institutional investors (e.g. Warren Buffett, big banks, and college endowment funds) could afford to buy life settlements.
+Now, Life Asset allows everyday accredited investors to own this asset class.
+With Life Asset, instead of one wealthy investor purchasing an entire insurance policy, accredited investors can own small portions of several policies by buying into a pool of life settlements.
 This allows the investor to be more diversified, thus potentially reducing risk.

 Example: Remember Jane, the 85 year old looking to sell her \$1,000,000 life insurance policy?
-In this case, the purchaser is a life settlement company (i.e. Equity Life).
-Because the company can purchase Jane's policy for a fraction of the face value of \$1,000,000, it can offer small portions of the actual death benefit to several investors.
+In this case, the purchaser is a life settlement company.
+Once Life Asset owns the policy, investors may purchase an interest in the policy as a part of Life Asset's current pool of policies.
 Investors buy into a pool of life settlements, earning a contractual return on each policy.

-The Equity Life Advantage.
+The Life Asset Advantage.
 A Better Way to Invest.

 For the past few decades, several life settlement companies have been offering this product to investors.
-However, the way many of these companies structured the investment left their clients exposed to unnecessary risks and out of pocket costs.
+However, the way many of these companies structured the investment left their clients exposed to unnecessary risks and out-of-pocket costs.